 History – Students will explore such topics as how maps and globes are used, the city, state, and country where they live, what type of people make up a community, the early history of the United States, and famous symbols of the United States such as the Statue of Liberty and Mount Rushmore.

 Science – During Science, students will explore such topics as classifying objects according to various categories, the difference between living and nonliving things, life cycle of a plant, using the five senses to explore light, heat, and sound, changes in weather, changes in seasons, famous scientists, and an introduction to the human body.

-Specials – All Kindergarten students will participate in PE and Spanish, Art and Music.
+Specials – All Kindergarten students will participate in PE and Latin, Art and Music.